 You need to issue a professional negligence claim against a solicitor within six years of the incident, unless you can prove that negligence was only discovered at a later date, in which case an extension might be sought, up to three years from the date of discovery.

-Common instances of solicitor negligence include:
+Examples of solicitor negligence